GeekInTheClass/TV_program_reviewer/README.md

 # TV_program_reviewer
-share reviews of tv programs
+can write and share ratings and reviews of each television program